 6. Museum Hopping

 We’ve somewhat outgrown the Providence Children’s Museum but can easily spend an afternoon exploring the treasures at the Rhode Island School of Design / RISD Museum.
 This is also a good time to explore some more local history at the John Brown House and Museum, the fantastic Gilded Age Newport Mansions, or the Museum of Work and Culture in Woonsocket.

 If we want to venture further, there are great museums within a short drive if you are willing to head up to Boston for a day at the Museum of Fine Arts, Science Museum, or Children’s Museum.
 Other nearby options include the Ecotarium in Worcester and we always love the living history museums at Mystic Seaport and Old Sturbridge Village.

 7. Indoor Play Places

-The local YMCA is fun for some weekend physical activity like swimming, basketball, or rock climbing.
+The local YMCA is fun for some weekend physical activities like swimming, basketball, or rock climbing.
 However, if we want to change things up, there is always bowling or laser tag at CW Lanes, roller skating at United Skates of America, or jumping at an indoor trampoline park like Skyzone, Launch, or Altitude.